L33t-dot-UK/MIPR/Version_0_7/Readme.md

 - SB001A getDist() function changed to include sensor.dataReady() clause when aquiring readings from the VL53L1X
 - Example Python scripts in the Python Examples folder; to get these working install V0.7 on your Arduino and run the scripts.
 You might need to change the COMM port in the python script

+For a list of commands that can be used with the SDK open SDK_Manual.pdf.

 # Op Modes

 To change the Op Mode open serial monitor and connect to MIPR type a capital O for Oscar and then select the desired Op Mode.